pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 # Atari 8-bits and 5200 ROM cartridge management: a great improvement!

-ARIFE considers the following ROM image file extensions: _'.a52'_, _'.rom'_, _'.bin'_ and _'.car'_.
+ARIFE Tool considers the following ROM image file extensions: _'.a52'_, _'.rom'_, _'.bin'_ and _'.car'_.

 ## ROM cartridge management feature

-ARIFE features a great improvement, the ***ROM image file management***, including the Atari 5200 ROM support, and the ROM type selection as per the A800 emulator list standard (see https://github.com/atari800/atari800/blob/master/DOC/cart.txt), but only for the 75 first types that are more often.
+ARIFE Tool features a great improvement, the ***ROM image file management***, including the Atari 5200 ROM support, and the ROM type selection as per the A800 emulator list standard (see https://github.com/atari800/atari800/blob/master/DOC/cart.txt), but only for the 75 first types that are more often.

 For instance, if you load a ROM image file like _'Bounty...rom'_, the system does not really know what this 40KB ROM is about in terms of stucture, load address, layout of memory banks...
 So, the drop-down list selection menu lets you select the possible ROM type from the list, where only 40KB size ROM type entries are filtered and can be selected.